ibiem-2020/ibiem_2020_material/content/reproducibility/demo_README_better.md

 This project contains code for teaching a basic 16S rRNA amplicon analysis pipeline.
 Do the following to run this analysis.

+> Ideally this file would be named README.md and be in the top directory of the git repository

 # Computing Environment
 To replicate this analysis, a Docker container can be downloaded from [Docker Hub](https://hub.docker.com/r/ibiem/docker_rstudio_ibiem2020) using the command `docker pull ibiem/docker_rstudio_ibiem2020:2020_v004` (using Docker) or `singularity pull docker://ibiem/docker_rstudio_ibiem2020:2020_v004` (using Singularity).